-Mélissa Rahmouni, Algerian-French, is the co-founder of ArabsThink.com.
-Mélissa has written for Libération (French daily), Courrier International, Open Democracy and has lectured several times at the European Parliament on Algerian politics and authoritarianism.
+Mélissa Rahmouni is the co-founder of ArabsThink.com.
+She has written for Libération (French daily), Courrier International, and Open Democracy and has lectured several times at the European Parliament.
 She was the former president of the Sciences Po Monde Arabe (Sciences Po Arab World) association.
-She completed her Bachelor’s degree at Sciences Po Paris, with a focus on Middle Eastern and North African studies.
-Mélissa spent one year at Saint Joseph University of Beirut, in the department of history and international relations.
-She is a Master student in International Security and Energy at Sciences Po Paris.
-Mélissa was chargée de mission for the Tunis-based NGO Al-Bawsala – Promoting Democracy in Tunisia.
-She currently resides in Cairo, Egypt.
-Click here for articles by the author; follow @MelissaRahmouni on twitter.
+Mélissa completed her Bachelor’s degree at Sciences Po, with a focus on Middle Eastern and North African studies.
+She also graduated from Sciences Po in 2014, with a Master degree in International Security and Energy.
+Mélissa was chargée de mission for the Tunis-based NGO Al-Bawsala – Promoting Democracy in Tunisia, and also worked in Egypt in 2012 and 2013.

-Bart Hesseling, Dutch/French-Algerian, is affiliated with the Centre for International Studies and Diplomacy at the School of Oriental and African Studies in London.
+Bart Hesseling is affiliated with the Centre for International Studies and Diplomacy at the School of Oriental and African Studies in London.
 He is currently studying Arabic at the Institut National des Langues et Civilisations Orientales (Langues O’) in Paris.
 He holds a Bachelor’s degree in social sciences from University College Roosevelt Academy in Middelburg (The Netherlands).
-Bart has previously worked in a variety of sectors, including government ministries, think-tanks and international organisations, always with a focus on the Middle East.
+Bart has previously worked in a variety of sectors, including government ministries, think-tanks and international organizations, always with a focus on the Middle East.
 His interests include politics and civil society in the Arab Gulf states, Euro-Arab relations and Middle Eastern cooking.
 Click here for articles by the author; follow @bhesseling on twitter.

-Basile Roze, French, is a student at Sciences Po Paris and La Sorbonne Paris IV.
-He is currently studying Arabic and Middle Eastern Studies at the University of Cambridge.
-Basile is also a member of the Sciences Po Monde Arabe (Sciences Po Arab World) association.
+Basile Roze studies Journalism and International Affairs at Sciences Po Paris.
+After completing a dual degree in social sciences and literature at Sciences Po and La Sorbonne Paris IV, he studied Arabic and Middle Eastern affairs at the University of Cambridge.
+Basile currently presides over the Sciences Po Monde Arabe (Sciences Po Arab World) association.
 Click here for articles by the author.